 SOUTHEAST ASIA & CHINA

-Avalon Waterways operates the 2015-built, 36-passenger AVALON SIEM REAP cruising directly between Ho Chi Minh and Siem Reap (near Angkor Wat), the latter when the lake’s water levels permit.
-The riverboat’s 245 sq. ft. cabins, located in two decks, all open to the outside with 14-foot sliding glass doors and windows.
+Avalon Waterways operates the 2015-built, 36-passenger AVALON SIEM REAP and 2018-built sistership AVALON SAIGON cruising on 7-night voyages between Ho Chi Minh City’s waterfront, Vietnam and Phnom Penh, Cambodia.
+The riverboats’ 245 sq. ft. cabins, located in two decks, all open to the outside with 14-foot sliding glass doors and windows.
 A forward-facing covered lounge give a 180-degree and connects to an interior air-conditioned panorama lounge with bar.
 The aft dining room seats all at once for buffet breakfasts and lunches and served dinners.
 The menus offer both Asian and western dishes.

-The itineraries combine a 7-night cruise with a hotel stay and sightseeing at both ends that can add up to 13- to 22-day cruise tours to include Ho Chi Minh City, Hanoi, and Halong Bay in Vietnam; Luang Prabang In Laos; and Bangkok, Thailand.
-Departures are January to March and June to October.
+The wide-ranging itineraries, in time and places visited, combine a 7-night cruise with a hotel stay and sightseeing at both ends that can add up to 13- to 21-day cruise tours to include — your choice of extensions — Ho Chi Minh City, Hanoi, and Halong Bay in Vietnam; Siem Reap and Phnom Penh in Cambodia, Luang Prabang in Laos; and Bangkok, Thailand.
+Departures are January to April and July to December.